Advertiser Disclosure

 Is It Worth It?

-Qantas Airways is Australia’s flag carrier, and not an airline you’d typically think of for redeeming rewards.
-This is because, although they use a distance-based award chart, the rates that they charge tend to be pricier than those of other airlines.
+Qantas Airways, Australia’s flag carrier, is not an airline you’d typically think of for redeeming rewards.
+Although it uses a distance-based award chart, its rates tend to be pricier than those of other airlines.

-Qantas does happen to be one of the few remaining airlines that’ll allow you to book a round-the-world ticket, so if that’s something you’re interested in, it might be worth a look.
+Qantas is one of the few remaining airlines that allows you to book a round-the-world ticket, so if you’re interested in that, it might be worth a look.

-Other than that, however, booking an award flight with Qantas is generally going to be more expensive than with a fellow Oneworld airline, with one exception.
+Beyond that, booking an award flight with Qantas is usually more expensive than with a fellow Oneworld airline, with 1 exception.

-Here’s an interesting scenario where Qantas’ distance-based award chart proves quite useful.
+Qantas’ distance-based award chart proves quite useful in this example.
 Air Tahiti Nui isn’t a member of Oneworld, but it does partner with several Oneworld airlines for its flights.
 This includes Alaska Airlines, American Airlines, and Qantas Airways.

-That means you have the ability to redeem Qantas Points for expensive flights to the beautiful French Polynesian island of Tahiti with Air Tahiti Nui.
+Thus, you can redeem Qantas Points for expensive flights to the beautiful French Polynesian island of Tahiti with Air Tahiti Nui.

 Saving Miles on French Polynesia Flights

-Here’s an example of a one-way business class flight from Los Angeles (LAX) to Tahiti (PPT) next year from American Airlines:
+Check out this one-way business class award booking from Los Angeles (LAX) to Tahiti (PPT) flying on American Airlines:

 Air Tahiti Nui AA booking